 First among these considerations is the alternative minimum tax, sometimes not-so-aptly referred to as the “mini tax.”
 It was put into place in the 1960s when Congress had an eye-popping revelation: The wealthiest American citizens were dodging taxes, sometimes not owing or paying any at all, by claiming just about every tax deduction available.
 The thinking was that because they earned more, they could therefore spend more on qualifying tax-deductible expenses, thus reducing their taxable incomes to zero.

 And they did just that, so Congress passed the AMT.
 All filers are now entitled to an AMT exemption based on their filing status.
 Basically, the AMT won’t apply to you unless you earn more than this threshold.
-You must calculate your tax in two ways, once under the normal rules and again adding back certain deductions and applying sometimes higher rates, if you do owe more.
+If so, you must calculate your tax in two ways, once under the normal rules and again adding back certain deductions and applying sometimes higher rates.
 Then you must pay whichever tax bill amounts to more.

-Single taxpayers get a $79,900 exemption from the AMT in 2020, although it’s higher in 2021 at $73,600.
-But this increases to $113,400 in 2020 if you’re married and file a joint return.
+Single taxpayers get a $73,600 exemption from the AMT in 2021, increasing to $75,900 in 2022.
+But this increases to $114,600 in 2021 if you’re married and file a joint return.
 You don’t get a break with the AMT if you’re head of household – your AMT exemption is the same as it is for single filers.

 The Earned Income Tax Credit